hallski/dnote/README.md

 # dnote

 This is cli to work with my notes as Markdown files.

-Requirements:
-* Work in conjunction to Vim
-* Offline mode supported
-* Text based and easily editable as such
-* Be able to serve/view the files as HTML with working links

-Nice to haves:
-* Be able to view the files in Github

-It's also being used to learn a bit of Go.
+It's primarely built to serve my own needs with the idea that anyone who have different needs can fork and extend their own version.

+## Features

+- Files are numbered from 001.md (once you reach 1000 notes, update IDLength and run `dnote migrate` to update the notes)

-## Inspire by
+## Setup
-Found https://github.com/rwxrob/keg/ that inspired me to drop zettlekasten ids.
+Copy ./dnote.yaml.example to ~/.config/dnote.yaml and edit it to work for your setup.